 Our History

 Abhinav Samaj is a non-profit organization registered with the Government of NCT of Delhi under the Trust Act.
 It was founded on April 7, 2010, by retired government officers, businesspeople, and members from affluent families who came together to serve society based on their personalized experiences.
 Their focus has been on rehabilitating and caring for insolvent elderly people.
 To achieve this, they opened Jai Ma Durga Old-Age Home at C-147, Uday Vihar, Nilothi Extn., Chander Vihar, New Delhi-110041, where they provide free shelter, food, medical facilities, and other basic needs for up to 25 elderly people.
-But currently we have closed this old age home and are running ‘Gandhi Old Age Home at Kadabagere Cross, Magadi Main Road, Near State Bank of India, Bangalore-91 (Karnataka).
+Apart from it we have collaboration for running ‘Gandhi Old Age Home at Kadabagere Cross, Magadi Main Road, Near State Bank of India, Bangalore-91 (Karnataka) where same facilities are being provided.

 Apart from caring for elderly people, Abhinav Samaj also provides shelter and education to destitute children.
 The organization has recognized the crisis affecting both rich and poor families alike in the current age of micro-families, where many elderly and children are left without any support.
 The governing body of Abhinav Samaj decided to work towards the welfare and rehabilitation of destitute elderly people after witnessing such incidents first-hand.